Architectural Intent Graph

 Most users never interact with the Intent Graph directly.
 They work with pages, diagrams, schemas, and APIs.
 But beneath every action lies this graph structure, enabling capabilities that traditional documentation tools cannot provide: impact analysis that traces a field rename across every API type, data lineage from API surface to database column, governance measurement that counts which entities have risk documentation, and deprecation tracking that identifies every active reference to a retired component.

 Relationships between nodes are captured as typed edges, each with specific semantic meaning.
-Together, they form the traceability network.
+Together, they form the traceability network, covering lineage and mapping, references and dependencies, view and model integration, multi-domain projections, and governance and lifecycle.

 How the Graph Powers the System